Planning-Driven Programming: A Large Language Model Programming Workflow: Introduction

-We further explore a sampling variant of LPW named as SLPW.
-SLPW leverages the Upper Confidence Bound (UCB) algorithm \citep{auer2002finite} to balance the exploration and exploitation in debugging multiple generated code samples for optimizing overall performance.
-We evaluate LPW and SLPW on four text-to-code generation benchmarks: HumanEval \citep{chen2021evaluating}, MBPP \citep{austin2021program}, and their extended test case variants, HumanEval-ET and MBPP-ET \citep{dong2023codescore}.
+We first evaluate LPW on four text-to-code generation benchmarks: HumanEval \citep{chen2021evaluating}, MBPP \citep{austin2021program}, and their extended test case variants, HumanEval-ET and MBPP-ET \citep{dong2023codescore}.
 We conduct experiments on the proprietary LLM GPT-3.5 \citep{achiam2023gpt}, and open-source LLMs, Llama-3 \citep{meta2024introducing} and Phi-3 \citep{abdin2024phi}.
 The Pass@1 accuracy \citep{chen2021evaluating} is reported.
-The experiment results demonstrate that LPW and SLPW consistently improve text-to-code generation performance across all benchmarks and LLM backbones.
-Compared to the state-of-the-art LLM debugger, LDB \citep{zhong2024ldb}, LPW improves Pass@1 accuracy by around 4\% across all benchmarks with the GPT-3.5 backbone and achieves up to 16.4\% improvement on MBPP when using Llama-3 as the backbone.
-SLPW shows an additional 1\% improvement over LPW with GPT-3.5 and increases accuracy by up to 5.6\% over LPW on MBPP with Phi-3.
-When tested with the advanced GPT-4o \citep{openAI2024GPT-4o} backbone, LPW and SLPW maintain their advantages, and SLPW achieves new state-of-the-art performance across all benchmarks.
-Notably, on two challenging benchmarks, APPS \citep{hendrycks2021measuring} and CodeContests \citep{li2022competition}, LPW and SLPW improve Pass@1 accuracy by around 10\% and 5\%, respectively, compared to LDB with the GPT-4o backbone.

-We outline the key contributions in this paper as follows: \begin{itemize}[leftmargin=3.5mm] \item We introduce an end-to-end large language model programming workflow, LPW, that draws inspiration from conventional software development models while streamlining and tailoring them specifically for text-to-code generation.
-LPW significantly improves the code generation accuracy over the state-of-the-art methods.
+Compared to the state-of-the-art LLM debugger, LDB \citep{zhong2024ldb}, LPW improves Pass@1 accuracy by 2\% to 6.1\% across all benchmarks with GPT-3.5 and achieves up to 16.4\% improvement on MBPP with Llama-3.
+When evaluated on additional benchmarks using the advanced GPT-4o \citep{openAI2024GPT-4o}, LPW maintains its advantages, and achieves new state-of-the-art performance across evaluated benchmarks.
+Notably, on the contamination-free benchmark, LiveCode \citep{jain2024livecodebench}, and challenging benchmarks, APPS \citep{hendrycks2021measuring} and CodeContests \citep{li2022competition}, LPW improves Pass@1 accuracy by around 5\%, 10\%, and 5\%, respectively, compared to LDB.
+We outline our contributions as follows: \begin{itemize} \item We introduce an end-to-end large language model programming workflow, LPW, which significantly improves the code generation accuracy over the state-of-the-art methods.

-\item In LPW, we derive the intended solution for visible tests, represented by the plan verification, through querying LLMs to validate the correctness of the LLM-generated solution plan on visible tests before code implementation.
-The plan verification clarifies all conditions, flow logic, arithmetic operations, and punctuation specifications required to solve the visible tests for the given problem, thereby increasing the LLMs' confidence during both the initial program generation and subsequent debugging processes.
+\item We derive the intended solution for visible tests, represented as the plan verification.
+The plan verification clarifies logic specifications required to solve the visible tests for the given problem, thereby increasing the LLMs' confidence during both the initial program generation and subsequent debugging processes.

-\item We investigate SLPW, a sampling variant of LPW, and show that debugging across multiple program samples can further enhance performance and set new state-of-the-art results.